 Maths Magicians / Reading Champions / Wonderful Writers

-For pupils who demonstrate excellence and enthusiasm in the core subjects of reading, writing and mathematics there will be an award every month for excellent writers, readers and mathematicians.
+For pupils who demonstrate excellence, enthusiasm or improvement in the core subjects of reading, writing and mathematics there will be an award every term for excellent writers, readers and mathematicians.
 There will be one award of each category in each year group.
 These will be recommended by teachers in that year group.
 Winners will have their work and photo displayed on boards in the school hall.